-If you remember, I did a series of infographics about the parliamentary elections results in Egypt.
-I forgot to add an infographic I was working to those infographics simply because I wanted to double check the numbers.
+I forgot to add an infographic I was working on to those infographics simply because I wanted to double-check the numbers.

-That infographic is about the history of women MPs in Egyptian parliament through history.
+That infographic is about the history of women MPs in the Egyptian parliament through history.
 I took the numbers from a similar infographic made by Reuters' Aswat Masriya in Arabic and added to it the 2015 parliament.

-Here is the infographic after the break with a very nice background about Egypt's first women parliamentarians
+Here is the infographic after the break, with a very nice background about Egypt's first women parliamentarians

 Historically, the first Egyptian woman MP to be elected in Egypt was Rawya Attiya in 1957.

-Attiya was raised in a political house, her father was a leading Al-Wafd Party member in Giza governorate during the Royal era.
+Attiya was raised in a political house; her father was a leading Al-Wafd Party member in Giza governorate during the Royal era.

-In 1956, as the Egyptian Constitution granted the Egyptian women the right to vote and to run for the Parliament.
-Rawya Attiya ran for elections in Dokki Constituency "My constituency" in 1957 for "The National assembly" aka the Parliament and amazingly she got 110,807 votes.
+In 1956, the Egyptian Constitution granted Egyptian women the right to vote and to run for Parliament.
+Rawya Attiya ran for elections in the " Dokki Constituency ", my constituency, in 1957 for the National Assembly, aka the Parliament, and amazingly, she got 110,807 votes.

-19 Women MPs were elected in the individual seats system and 56 women MPs were elected in the List-based system.
+19 Women MPs were elected in the individual seats system, and 56 women MPs were elected in the List-based system.

 President Abdel Fattah El-Sisi appointed 14 women MPs as well.